nuuuwan/news_lk3_data/README.md

 *2024-11-19 19:00:00* · [`economynextcom`](https://economynext.com/hisham-jamaldeen-leaves-boards-of-sri-lankas-hayleys-companies-188598/) · `en`

-ECONOMYNEXT – Hisham Jamaldeen has resigned from the boards of Hayleys Plc companies, Singer (Sri Lanka) Plc, Haycarb Plc and Talawakelle Tea estates Plc, the company said in a stock exchange filling.
+ECONOMYNEXT – Hisham Jamaldeen has resigned from the boards of Hayleys Plc companies, Singer (Sri Lanka) Plc, Haycarb Plc and Talawakelle Tea estates Plc, the company said in stock exchange filings.

 Jamaldeen was a non-executive director.
 His resignation is effective from November 14.